pce-devel/mednafenPceDev/README_linux_compile.md

 make
 ```

-At this point, the mednafen binary can be found in the mednafen/src/ folder; you may manually copy/move it
+At this point, the Mednafen binary can be found in the mednafen/src/ folder; you may manually copy/move it
 from there, or use the prescribed:
 ```
 sudo make install